 Stage 2.
 That Conic Hill!

 As you will soon find out this Scottish trek did not come without many fails.
-The first, we had difficulty getting out of Drymen.
-We followed the directions which took us to the right into a wooded area but after a chat with a local, we headed straight and this eventually took us to a left turn through what looked like a scene from The Lion King with all the broken and dried out trees.
+First, we had difficulty getting out of Drymen.
+We followed the directions which took us to the right into a wooded area but after a chat with a local, we headed straight and this eventually took us to a left turn through what looked like a scene from The Lion King with all the broken and dried-out trees.
 Julie took the reigns on my walking sticks (so thankful for them, for advice on what else to pack for the West Highland Way hike check out our packing list), her feet were letting her down.
-However this grim part of the walk was the gateway to beauty… the views of Balmaha from Conic Hill.
+However, this grim part of the walk was the gateway to beauty… the views of Balmaha from Conic Hill.

 At approx. 17:30 we had reached our destination, Balmaha, day one of the West Highland Way completed.
 We said goodbye to Nicola and hello to Jen G who had driven from Aberdeen to spend the evening with us.

 We made the best decision staying at The Bay Cottage (accommodation), which was just at the foot of the end of the walk, for three reasons.
 Firstly, we had our own room outside of the BnB, secondly, the food was immense, and the packed lunch extensive (pay a small fee £5.50) and finally… a HOT TUB!
 You can soak your muscles after the 20 mile walk!
 The staff were also very friendly and accommodating and The Bay Cottage is just across from the pub which brings us to the last stage the Milngavie to Balmaha West Highland Way day…